Skip to main content

 5. It's the caller's choice of how to map the test run results, but we recommend sticking to the interpretation mentioned above.

 6. Status - The optional (short) status value of the test run as it is shown in the third-party product.
-This is the status displayed in the External test results.
+This is the status displayed in the End to end test results.
 If missing, the Status Class is shown instead.

 7. Status Message - An optional (longer) informative message about the current status of the test run, if available from the third-party product (e.g., if there is an error, the error message).
-If provided, there will be a tooltip with the message when hovering over the Status in the External test results.
+If provided, there will be a tooltip with the message when you hover over Status in the End to end test results.

 8. Start Time - The start time of the test run.